Joekeen03/World-Gen-Previewer/DesignGoals.md

   * Possibly a way to render a "primitive" version of a structure - a structure formed of shapes other than blocks, so you can get the basic details of the structure right w/o having to worry about voxelizing.
     * Could be combined with a voxelizeMesh() method, which takes this raw mesh and converts it to bloxels?
   * Possibly a way to display different versions of a structure side-by-side, like the version created via generate() and the version created by generateCube(), so you can identify discrepancies in the structure
+    * Ideally be able to do a "diff", which highlights (or only shows) cubes that differ between the two methods.
 * Ability to render chunk/cube boundaries
 * Bloxel renderer
   * Initially, just be able to take an array specifying the cube at each location, and render it as a series of cubes, one for each location w/ a block.